ccstan99/ccstan99.github.io/_posts/2023-05-24-chatgpt-llms.md

 Then along came ChatGPT.
 Frankly, many working in the field were baffled, "Why is this going viral now?
 It's just GPT-3.5, with minor tweaks to the base model released three years ago!"

 The secret sauce was reinforcement learning from human feedback.
 Remember, GPT was trained to predict the next word given the start of a sentence.
 That's great for learning the language, but really, that's not as helpful for the typical end user.
-When you talk to people, you don't begin a sentence and then expect them to complete it.
-Instead, you're gonna tell them to do something or maybe ask a question.
+When you talk to people, you rarely begin a sentence and then expect them to complete it.
+Instead, you're more likely to tell them to do something or maybe ask a question.

 So GPT-3 was fine-tuned to respond to instructions.
 They got lots of sample instructions along with what's expected.
-If you see, "Prepare a report," the output should look like this report.
-For "Give me a summary," the output should look like this summary.
+If you see "Prepare a report," the output should indicate what a report looks like.
+For "Give me a summary," the output should indicate what a summary looks like.

 <img src="/img/posts/2023-05-24-llms-instruct.jpg" width="80%" style="display: block; margin: 0 auto;" />

 Next, it was also fine-tuned on sample back-and-forth conversations to learn how dialogues work.
 These extra fine-tuning steps were quick and cheap compared to pre-training the original, which took months and millions.
 It managed to bring out some innate abilities hidden in the base model.
-But suddenly, following instructions and carrying conversations made it super helpful and eerily "human."
+But suddenly, following instructions and carrying conversations made it extremely helpful and eerily "human."

 ## On the Horizon